 Menu Description: "Marinated chicken breast topped with fiery kung pao sauce, mandarin oranges and pineapple pico de gallo."

 This Friday's low-fat creation does not skimp on flavor.
 A marinade, a spicy sauce, and a fresh salsa all pitch in for some big-time taste bud satisfaction.
-Sprinkle mandarin orange sections over the top if you've got em, and you will completely re-create the look and taste of T.G.I.
-Friday's Dragonfire Chicken at home.
+Sprinkle mandarin orange sections over the top if you've got 'em, and you will completely re-create the look and taste of this great dish at home.

 Menu Description: "Come back to Jamaica!
 Our wings tossed in habanero-honey wing sauce with cucumber sticks and house-made mango ranch dipping sauce."